Criminology: Rural

 Rural criminology is the study of crime trends outside of metropolitan and suburban areas.
 Rural criminologists have used social disorganization and routine activity theories.
 The FBI Uniform Crime Report shows that rural communities have significantly different crime trends as opposed to metropolitan and suburban areas.
 The crime in rural communities consists predominantly of narcotic related crimes such as the production, use, and trafficking of narcotics.
 Social disorganization theory is used to examine the trends involving narcotics.
 Social disorganization leads to narcotic use in rural areas because of low educational opportunities and high unemployment rates.
 Routine activity theory is used to examine all low-level street crimes such as theft.
 Much of the crime in rural areas is explained through routine activity theory because there is often a lack of capable guardians in rural areas.

 Public

 Public criminology is a strand within criminology closely tied to ideas associated with "public sociology", focused on disseminating criminological insights to a broader audience than academia.
 Advocates of public criminology argue that criminologists should be "conducting and disseminating research on crime, law, and deviance in dialogue with affected communities."
 Its goal is for academics and researchers in criminology to provide their research to the public in order to inform public decisions and policymaking.
 This allows criminologists to avoid the constraints of traditional criminological research.
 In doing so, public criminology takes on many forms, including media and policy advising as well as activism, civic-oriented education, community outreach, expert testimony, and knowledge co-production.

+Ultra-realism

+Ultra-realism is a 21st century theoretical school and research programme that straddles criminology and zemiology.
+Ultra-realists revisit the fundamental question that underpins both disciplines - why, rather than seek solidarity and cooperation, do specific individuals, groups or institutions choose to risk harm to others as they pursue their own interests?
+Early proponents the ultra-realist perspective are Steve Hall and Simon Winlow.
+The original ultra-realist concepts of the pseudo-pacification process, special liberty and objectless anxiety first emerged from the mid-1990s onwards in a series of articles and books.
+The ultra-realist framework began to take a clearly defined shape in three later works.